IISD-ELA/PWA-hydro-conditioning-tools/README.md

 # PWA-hydro-conditioning-tools
 Python module for hydro conditioning Prairie watersheds.
+Part of the Prairie Watershed Analytics (PWA) - a broader IISD-ELA GIS and modeling project for watershed analysis.

 ## For developers